Skip to content

 What People Often Overlook

 One thing many investors miss is the compounding effect of those lost gains over time.
 It is not just the difference in price that matters — it is what that difference could have grown into.
 A gap that looks modest in year one can look quite significant by year five or ten.
-This is worth considering whenever the urge to exit early feels particularly strong.
+This is worth noting whenever the urge to exit early feels particularly strong.

 Run it with sensible defaults